Used Car: 2011 Lexus LS Hybrid Review

-The 2011 Lexus LS Hybrid wows reviewers with its luxurious interior and long list of standard features, but if you seek sporty handling, its comfortable ride may disappoint.
-Motor Trend writes, “If you want a stimulating luxury flagship car, try a BMW 7 Series or Jaguar XJ.
-The Lexus LS 600h L wants nothing to do with fast-paced excitement, and that's why it excels.”
+The 2011 Lexus LS Hybrid wowed reviewers with its luxurious interior and long list of standard features, but if you seek sporty handling, its comfortable ride may disappoint.

 A growing number of hybrids are entering the class of super luxury cars, but the LS Hybrid was the first on the scene.
 It’s nowhere near as green as the iconic Toyota Prius, but Lexus’ hybrid flagship does pose an interesting alternative to its rivals – offering a slight fuel economy advantage and more power than its gas-only sibling, the Lexus LS.
 Additionally, the LS 600h comes standard with all-wheel drive, an adjustable air suspension and a continuously variable transmission that reviewers say makes for an ultra-smooth ride.
 The automotive press says that it’s one of the quietest, most comfortable cars on the market, but if you’re looking for a large car with sporty handling, you might want to look elsewhere – the LS Hybrid can’t outrun more nimble competitors like the BMW 7-Series Hybrid or the Porsche Panamera on a winding road.

 That’s not necessarily a bad thing, however, and Lexus complements the LS Hybrid’s comfort-oriented ride with one of the most opulent interiors in the class.
-The LS is roomy, with a sleek cabin design, comfortable leather seats and a long list of standard interior features.
-However, taller passengers may want a touch more headroom and cargo space is robbed by the electric motor’s battery.
-The gas-only LS boasts an impressive 18 cubic feet of trunk space, but in the LS 600h that space decreases to just 10.1 cubic feet.
-Other hybrid super luxury cars, such as the Mercedes-Benz S-Class Hybrid and the BMW 7-Series Hybrid, are using smaller batteries that take up far less space.
-The Benz and the BMW have 16.4 and 13 cubic feet of cargo space, respectively.
+The LS Hybrid is roomy, with a sleek cabin design, comfortable leather seats and a long list of standard interior features.
+However, taller passengers may want a touch more headroom, and cargo space is robbed by the electric motor’s battery.
+The LS 600h has just 10.1 cubic feet of cargo space.

 Other Cars to Consider